keunlee/amq-streams-broker-authorization-sample/README.md

 - Keycloak and LDAP User/Group integration
 - Kafka Broker Authorization using Keycloak

-Do the following:
+Following the steps below:

-- Do either step I or step II (depending on the cluster type you are targeting - i.e. Vanilla Kubernetes or Openshift)
+- Step I or Step II (depending on the cluster type you are targeting - i.e. Vanilla Kubernetes or Openshift)
-- Do step III
+- Step III
-- Do step IV
+- Step IV
-- Do optional step V
+- Step V - OPTIONAL

 # I. [Kubernetes Setup and Deployment](k8s/README.md)